edwardspresume/Build-Setup/README.md

 &nbsp;

 Remove any unwanted packages by simply removing it from the package.json prior to the installing above.
-Or by running the command below after installing the packages from the json.
+Or by running the command below after installing the packages from the JSON.

 ```
 $ npm uninstall <package_name>